uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/architecture.md

 # Architecture

 SkyhookDM is the approach that allows extending both the client and storage layers of "programmable object storage systems" with plugins to be able to provide data management and processing tasks directly within the storage layer.
 The goal of SkyhookDM is to allow users to transparently grow and shrink their data storage and processing needs as demands change, offloading computation and other data management tasks to the storage layer in order to reduce client-side resources needed for data processing in terms of CPU, memory, I/O, and network traffic.
 Our implementation of SkyhookDM is currently within Ceph, but is not Ceph specific, rather the approach is applicable to any object storage system with extensibility features such as user-defined object classes.
+The overall architecture of SkyhookDM is shown below.

 <p align="center">
 <img src="./images/architecture.png" width="90%">